 Special Education Programs

-Special Education: General Curriculum, K-12 (Mild Disabilities): The mild disabilities program is designed to prepare professionals who are able to develop and implement appropriate educational programs for students who manifest mild disabilities and are served in the general curriculum setting.
+Special Education: General Curriculum, K-12 (Mild Disabilities): The mild disabilities program is designed to prepare professionals to develop and implement appropriate educational programs for students who manifest mild disabilities and are served in the general curriculum setting.
 This program is designed for prospective teachers seeking an initial endorsement in special education and a master's degree.

-Old Dominion University's Master's Degree in Special Education with Research Emphasis is designed to provide fully licensed special educators with an advanced professional degree and competencies beyond endorsement.
-This online master's degree will include a focus on scholarly research, advanced instructional strategies, and the foundations of special education leadership.
+Old Dominion University's Master's Degree in Special Education is designed to provide fully licensed special educators with an advanced professional degree and competencies beyond initial endorsement.
+This online master's degree will include a focus on scholarly research, advanced instructional strategies, and special education leadership.
 This program provides graduate coursework aligned with the Council for Exceptional Children Advanced Program Standards.
 The online program includes synchronous and asynchronous components.
 Program graduates will be able to pursue career options as:

 Licensure in Special Education: Many students who already possess an undergraduate degree enter Old Dominion University for the sole purpose of meeting Virginia's teaching licensure standards.
 When these students apply for admission into an approved teacher education program, they are considered to be post-baccalaureate endorsement program candidates and must meet the college's policy for admitting students into an approved teacher education program.
 Admission to Old Dominion University does not guarantee admission into degree and/or teacher preparation programs in the Darden College of Education.